A Fully Bayesian Approach to Assessment of Model Adequacy in Inverse Problems: Abstract

-The (frequentist) distribution of $P_{IRD}(Y)$ again depends upon ``data" $Y$, but does not vary with the observed covariates $X$ since the latter will always be treated as fixed.
-But $Y$ is used {\it only once} even if we use cross-validation posteriors $\pi(\tilde x_i\mid X_{-i},Y)$ to obtain a modification of $P_{IRD}(Y)$ (this will be discussed subsequently).
-Hence, $P_{IRD}(Y)$, as well as the modfication using cross-validation, are always distributed as $Uniform(0,1)$, irrespective of the sample size!
 Thus, the decision theoretic framework formally shows that our proposed approach is fully Bayesian with a solid theoretical justification.
 Other available model checking methods, which are all based on the forward part do not have appropriate calibration properties, at least if the size of the data set is finite. \ctn{Sellke01} attempt to provide calibration of P-values, but that is a ``lower bound" calibration which may be too low, especially for larger sample sizes (see the rejoinder of \ctn{Bayarri00}).
 In the case of forward problems, \ctn{Hjort06} proposed a method of calibration, but the method seems to work only if the prior distribution of the model parameters is proper.
 Hence, although the proposal of \ctn{Hjort06} is promising, given that improper prior distribution is very widely used, it is also useful to seek alternative criteria.